koder77/l1vm/README.md

 NOTE: You can join me at my [![Discord](https://img.shields.io/badge/Discord-L1VM%20Community-7289da?style=for-the-badge&logo=discord)](https://discord.gg/R584N4KWMQ)

 NOTE: <a href="https://midnight-coding.de/blog/software/l1vm/2025/11/30/L1VM-install-guide.html">The programs and includes installation guide is here.
 You need the base package to use L1VM.</a>

+I AM WORKING ON THE GITHUB CI/CD PIPELINE.
+The current status is "broken".
+NOTE: I did check the Debian install script on my machine: it worked fine!
+So don't be confused about the CI/CD error messages here!
+The install scripts should work.

 The Brackets language is a modern, general-purpose programming language.
 The focus is on reliability and speed. <br>
 The language can be used for CLI and also full GUI programs.
 Use multiple CPU cores with multithreading. <br>